Mike Quin: Career

 Quin wrote extensively about the 1934 West Coast waterfront strike for publications such as the Dispatcher of the International Longshore and Warehouse Union (ILWU).
 In 1936–1937, he worked for the WPA Writers' Project, where he wrote about the history of the maritime and cotton-growing industries.
 In 1938, he helped launch People's Daily World (later People's World).
 It was the West Coast daily newspaper of the Communist Party USA (CPUSA).
 He served as executive editor and columnist for the paper, and remained with it for the rest of his life.

 In 1940, Quin was a founding member of "The Yanks Are Not Coming" committee, which was established as a pro-neutrality group within the Maritime Federation of the Pacific.
 The committee's primary activity was dissemination of pamphlets urging labor union members to avoid the rising tide of "war fever".
 At the time, it was also the position of the CPUSA (in the wake of the Molotov–Ribbentrop Pact) for the U.S. to stay out of the European theater of World War II.
 Quin's pamphlet "The Yanks Are Not Coming!"
 (1940) "reached an enormous audience, attracting such nationwide attention that Walter Winchell referred to the author as one of America's most dangerous men."
 The pro-neutrality committee largely ceased to operate after the Nazi invasion of the Soviet Union in June 1941, and the December 1941 attack on Pearl Harbor.

 Quin's first published anthology, Dangerous Thoughts (1940), received a congratulatory letter from Theodore Dreiser, who wrote an introduction to the follow-up anthology, More Dangerous Thoughts (1941).
 Also in 1941, People's World published a collection of Quin's "The Enemy Within" serials.
+That August, he visited New York City and was interviewed by the Daily Worker, to which he contributed poems as early as 1938 and articles as early as 1940.
 In 1943, the CIO hired him as a scriptwriter for a radio show entitled Facts to Fight Fascism.
 From 1943 to 1945, the CIO made Quin their "CIO Reporter on the Air".
 One of his final assignments for the CIO was to cover the United Nations Conference on International Organization, which was held in San Francisco from 25 April–26 June 1945.
 In the autumn of 1945, he prepared a series of radio broadcasts for the National Maritime Union, and one also for the Marine Cooks and Stewards Union.